IBM-Bluemix-Docs/mobileanalytics/index.md

 		```Html
 		<script src="bms-clientsdk-web-analytics/bmsanalytics.js"></script>
 		```
 		 {: codeblock}

-	 	Or by using module loader requirejs:
+	 	Or by using module loader requirejs.
+The name used as reference API is same as the argument name (`BMSAnalytics`) used.

 	 	```Javascript
 	 	require.config({